-Leave may only be taken in accordance with the policies in Title 4, Chapter 3 of the BOR Handbook.
-If an academic or administrative faculty member is absent from work without authorized leave, as defined in the Board of Regents Handbook Title 4, Chapter 3, Section 10, the absence must be charged as unauthorized leave without pay.
+Leave may only be taken in accordance with the policies in the Board of Regents Handbook (BOR) Title 4, Chapter 3.
+If an academic or administrative faculty member is absent from work without authorized leave, as defined in the BOR Handbook Title 4, Chapter 3, Section 10, the absence must be charged as unauthorized leave without pay.

 Unauthorized leave may be grounds for disciplinary action.
 However, placement of a faculty member on leave without pay under this section shall not constitute a disciplinary action, as defined in Chapter 6 of the Code.
 If a disciplinary action is brought under Chapter 6 of the Code, any discipline measures are in addition to the absences charged as unauthorized leave.
 (BOR Handbook Title 4, Chapter 3, Section 40)

 Child rearing leave is a form of unpaid leave and must have approval of the President.